Pravin-raj-03/trading-bot/README.md

 ```bash
 python cli.py order BTCUSDT BUY STOP_LIMIT 0.001 --price 95000 --stop-price 94500
 ```

-## Professional Polish and Conventions

-This project adheres to the **Google Python Style Guide** for documentation and code structure.

 ### Simulation Mode (Testing)
 You can run the application in simulation mode to explore the features safely without providing API credentials or impacting your testnet balance: